Detecting Traces of Light-Quark Yukawa Couplings to the Higgs Boson in Fragmentation Products: Supplemental material

 \section{Supplemental material}

 {S\the\numexpr\value{equation}-1000 } {S\the\numexpr\value{figure}-1000 } {S\the\numexpr\value{table}-1000 }

-In this supplemental material we collect explicit numerical results for all asymmetry coefficients and total cross sections.
-We also list the estimated degrees of transverse polarization and provide the final $\chi^2$ distributions of our sensitivity analysis in numerical form.
+In this supplemental material we collect explicit results for all asymmetry coefficients and background cross sections.
+We also list the estimated degrees of transverse polarization, describe explicitly how the projected theory systematics are estimated, and provide the final $\chi^2$ distributions of our sensitivity analysis in numerical form.
 This material is not required in any way to follow the presentation in the main text, but is provided purely for the sake of reproducibility and the reference of the reader.